SyberiaK/sl10n/docs/locale-containers.md

     }
     ```

-    ??? info "An interesting fact about JavaScript"
+    ??? info "Fun fact about JavaScript"

         This is a valid JavaScript.
         ```js linenums="1"